pdJeeves/Chiptune-Sample-Library/README.md

-# Chiptune Sound Generating library for C
+# Chiptune Sound Library: SFXR

 This is a fork of the NES-style sound effect generator made by Dr Petterr (http://www.drpetter.se).
 I have redesigned it to be a C library rather than a standalone program.
 So you can use it to create new sound effects as needed in your game!